 We need your comments!
-Please read the full Third Draft Housing Element - June (PDF) document and send your comments and questions to Economic Development Manager Elise McCaleb at firstname.lastname@example.org.
+Please read the full Fourth Draft Housing Element - July (PDF) document and send your comments and questions to Economic Development Manager Elise McCaleb at firstname.lastname@example.org.

 Read the full First Draft Housing Element Update 6th Cycle (PDF) document.

 Read the full Housing Element Recirculated Draft EIR (PDF) document.

 Read the full Final Housing Element Developmental Impact Report (PDF) document.